Founder Interviews

 Eric Peterson

-The Mitra pedigree gave Tula the know-how to build and operate public interest enterprises, rather than merely make donations in support of other organizations.
-Our capacity to finance our own operations lets us and our partners move quickly, decisively, driving innovation and accepting the risks that go with it.
+The Mitra pedigree gave Tula the know-how to build and operate public-interest enterprises, rather than merely make donations to other organizations.
+Our capacity to finance our own operations lets us and our partners move quickly and decisively, driving innovation and accepting the risks that go with it.

-The ingenuity and diverse skills of our staff and affiliates have allowed us tackle some very challenging applications in settings that would deter other organizations.
-We are patient and persistent, determined to succeed at tasks we set ourselves.
-And when we achieve success, we usually want to do more in the same vein, to build great programs for the long term.
+The ingenuity and diverse skills of our staff and affiliates have enabled us to tackle some very challenging applications in settings that would deter other organizations.
+We are patient and persistent, determined to succeed at the tasks we set for ourselves.
+And when we achieve success, we usually want to do more in the same vein, building great programs for the long term.

-One of Mitra’s secrets was its ability to catalyze massive collaboration among diverse partners around a shared mission—that being to bring standards and interoperability to diagnostic imaging systems in hospitals.
-That tradition of collaboration has carried over into Tula, where it is seen nowhere more strongly than in the Hakai Institute.
-There our own efforts are multiplied many times by our network of hundreds of collaborators from universities, government agencies, and First Nations.
+One of Mitra’s secrets was its ability to catalyze massive collaboration among diverse partners around a shared mission—to bring standards and interoperability to diagnostic imaging systems in hospitals.
+That tradition of collaboration has carried over into Tula, where it is most evident at the Hakai Institute.
+There, our own efforts are multiplied many times by our network of hundreds of collaborators from universities, government agencies, and First Nations.

 Above all, when we commit to an initiative, we commit for the long term.
-As an experienced builder and operator, we know that nothing is easy, and that everything takes time to do well.
+As experienced builders and operators, we know that nothing is easy and that everything takes time to do well.

 Christina Says